CodeYourFuture/CYF-Coursework-Template/HOW_TO_REVIEW.md

 ### Where to find solutions?

-You find the solutions for the module on the `solutions` branch.
+You can find the solutions for the module on the `solutions` branch.

 ### Solutions branch